Your money — our investment

 “Our investment philosophy in three words: safe — efficient — transparent.”

-- Risk control is a top priority and comes before profit maximization
+- Risk control is a priority and comes before profit maximization

 - Rule-based rebalancing approach reduces yield variances with the benchmark